 Emory College Study Abroad is your central contact for study abroad details and information.
 It is important to talk to Emory College Study Abroad staff about the Emory and non-Emory programs you are interested in; their staff are experts on program details, application deadlines, and research, internship, grant and scholarship opportunities.

 ENVS students wishing to fulfill ENVS degree credit through study abroad must meet with the ENVS Study Abroad Coordinator, Professor John Wegner.
 To ensure ENVS credit for your study abroad courses, you will need to have your courses pre-approved.
 When submitting courses for consideration towards your ENVS degree, please note which ENVS course you believe it to be equivalent to and submit a detailed course description or syllabus.
+Students must have completed ENVS 131 before earning major/minor credit for advanced courses.

 Up to three courses taken abroad may be used to fulfill ENVS major requirements.
 ENVS course-equivalence requests must be pre-approved.
 Courses may be pre-approved to fulfill an Elective, Field Course, or Independent Study requirement for ENVS majors.